 Registration:

-• Initial sign-up: Use your local authority’s website to register your interest in the Solar Together scheme and provide basic information about your property and energy needs.
+• Initial sign-up: Register your interest in the Solar Together scheme through your local authority’s website and provide basic information about your property and energy needs.

 Auction:

-• Group-buying auction: Once registration closes for your area, Solar Together organises a reverse auction, where pre-vetted solar installers bid to provide the best price for the group.
+• Group-buying auction: Once registration closes in your area, Solar Together organises a ‘reverse’ auction, where pre-vetted solar installers bid to provide the best price for the group.

-• Winning bid selection: The installer with the most competitive bid wins the auction, ensuring that participants get a high-quality installation at a lower cost.
+• Winning bid selection: The installer with the most competitive bid wins the auction.

 Proposal:

-• Customised proposal: After the auction, you’ll receive a personalised proposal detailing the recommended solar panel system for your home, including the cost, expected savings and payback period.
+• Customised proposal: You’ll receive a personalised proposal that details the recommended solar panel system for your home.
+This includes the cost, expected savings and payback period.

-• Proposal review: Review the proposal to ensure it meets your needs and expectations.
-You can then ask the Solar Together team for any clarification you require.
+• Proposal review: While reviewing the proposal,you can ask Solar Together any questions to ensure it meets your needs and expectations.

 Acceptance and survey:

-• Acceptance of proposal: Once your group is happy with the proposal, you can accept it and proceed with the installation.
+• Proposal acceptance: Once your group is happy with the proposal, you can accept it and proceed with the installation.

 • Home survey: Your chosen installer will schedule a detailed survey of your property to confirm the suitability of the proposed solar panel system and finalise the installation plan.